hamony/booking-microservices/README.md

 ### Objectives
 1. Design a highly available and fault-tolerant EDA-based hotel reservation system using AWS services.
-2. In your architecture, demonstrate how you would integrate external APIs for making bookings and payments into the system.
+2. Integrate external APIs for making bookings and payments into the system.
 3. Provide recommendations for future enhancements or optimizations based on performance metrics and customer feedback.

 ### Solution